Required parts

 We want to deduct points if the student does not write the standard formula for speed and time, .
 Create a separate part called "formula" and make that part required.
 We also make that part a precondition of the solution.

-If students do not write the formula, Algebrakit will not evaluate the expression and instead give feedback.
-Algebrakit will not award marks for the input, even if this input is correct.
+If students do not write the formula, Algebrakit will not evaluate the expression.
+Instead, Algebrakit will give feedback.
+Algebrakit will also not award marks for the input, even if this input is correct.

 Once a student enters the formula, Algebrakit grades all steps and awards the marks.